mitdbg/palimpzest/README.md

 $ pip install .
 ```

-## Setting PZ_DIR
-Palimpzest uses the environment variable `PZ_DIR` to set the root of its working directory.
-If this environment variable is not set, Palimpzest will create its working directory at `~/.palimpzest` by default.
-The CLI also allows you to override `PZ_DIR` with the `--pz-dir` flag when initializing the system (e.g. `pz init --pz-dir path/to/dir`).

 ## Palimpzest CLI
 Installing Palimpzest also installs its CLI tool `pz` which provides users with basic utilities for creating and managing their own Palimpzest system.
 Running `pz --help` diplays an overview of the CLI's commands: